-On August 15, 2016, Xinyuan (China) Real Estate, Ltd. issued a new tranche of onshore corporate bonds with an aggregate principal amount of RMB1.5 billion (US\$216 million) due on August 15, 2019 (the "New Tranche") at a coupon rate of 7.5% per annum payable annually.
+On August 15, 2016, Xinyuan China issued a new tranche of onshore corporate bonds with an aggregate principal amount of RMB1.5 billion (US\$216 million) due on August 15, 2019 (the "New Tranche") at a coupon rate of 7.5% per annum payable annually.
 Interest is payable on August 15 of each year, commencing August 15, 2017.
-Given that the New Tranche is debt in its legal form and is not a derivative in its entirety, it has been classified as other long-term debt.
-The Company has evaluated and determined that there was no embedded derivative requiring bifurcation from the New Tranche under the requirements of ASC 815, Derivatives and Hedging.
-The New Tranche was issued at par.
-Upon the first anniversary of the issuance of the New Tranche, Xinyuan (China) Real Estate Ltd may adjust the applicable coupon rate and the holders have the right within a specified time period to require the Company to repurchase the bonds following the Company's announcement of whether it intends to adjust the interest rate.
-Therefore, the entire amount of the New Tranche has been classified as current liabilities as of December 31, 2016.
+On April 7, 2017, Xinyuan China issued a new second tranche of onshore corporate bonds with an aggregate principal amount of RMB1.13 billion (US\$173 million) due on April 7, 2020 (the "2017 Tranche") at a coupon rate of 8.2% per annum payable annually.
+Interest is payable on April 7 of each year, commencing April 7, 2018.
+Upon the first anniversary of the issuance of the New Tranche and 2017 Tranche, respectively, Xinyuan China may adjust the applicable coupon rate and the holders have the right within a specified time period to require the Company to repurchase the bonds following the Company's announcement of whether it intends to adjust the interest rate.
+Therefore, the entire amount of the New Tranche and 2017 Tranche, respectively, has been classified as current liabilities for the periods presented.
+On August 15, 2017, Xinyuan China adjusted the annual interest rate of the New Tranche Bonds to 8.2% from 7.5%.